sympathyrs/project-team-a/README.md

 ## Introduction
 This project aims at updating the website [https://csci3250-2019.github.io/project-team-a/](https://csci3250-2019.github.io/project-team-a/ 'Team-A') and promoting this repository.
+We are to complete individual and group tasks.

 **Progresses**
 1. Set up the file readme.md including 3 headings: Introduction, Code, and Contributors.